RegionMatrixContainer¶

 isinstance(hic, fanc.matrix.RegionMatrixContainer) # True if interface supported

-The current list of FAN-C classes supporting RegionMatrixContainer
+The current list of FAN-C classes supporting RegionMatrixContainer is:

 and